luisligunas/100-Days-of-Code/I Heart Stats/README.md

 I was also able to complete the second module, which was about the measures of central tendency and dispersion.
 The measures of central tendency, namely the mean, median, and mode, were not unfamiliar to me.
 What was unfamiliar to me, however, was that they worked on different levels of measurement. **The mean, median, and mode work on the interval, ordinal, and nominal levels, respectively.** *Note that these levels are the lowest levels that they can work on and that they may be applied to levels of measurement higher than those stated.* I was also reminded that the symbol, ![equation](https://latex.codecogs.com/svg.latex?\overline{X}), pronounced as x-bar, refers to the mean.

-The concept of dispersion refers to how spread out the data is. **The lower the measurements of dispersion is, the more accurate the measurements of central tendency are.** Also, the methods used to measure dispersion relies on the level of measurement of the data.
+The concept of dispersion refers to how spread out the data is. **The lower the measurements of dispersion are, the more accurate the measurements of central tendency are.** Also, the methods used to measure dispersion relies on the level of measurement of the data.

 Measurements of Dispersion
 - Range